-Technology’s impact on your sleep can have detrimental affects for your health.
+Technology’s impact on your sleep can have detrimental effects on your health.
 Technology is everywhere, it has taken over every aspect of our daily lives and now it’s set its sights on our bedroom.
 Instead of curling up in bed with a book many people now opt for their smart phone or tablet making it hard to unwind and escape from our digital lives, but how can using technology before you go to bed impact on your sleep?

 The blue light that is given off from the screens of our devices mimics daylight and stimulates you.
 This can cause it longer for you to fall asleep and can make your body find it harder to fall into a deep sleep.
 You can often find yourself waking up feeling tired, anxious, and depressed.